Would you like to be able to utilize every part of your yard?

 Green peas are absolutely delicious.
 I don’t actually grow them myself because you have to plant so many to get a good sized harvest.
 But if you have the room, keep in mind that they can be grown in partial shade.

 Potatoes grow under the ground and are vegetables that grow in shade.
 Everything needs a little sunlight to survive, but they don’t need full sun all of the time.
 So consider raising them in a shady spot.

 If you are looking for a fast growing and no-fuss crop, then you’ll want to give radishes a chance.
 They are great for adding a little peppery flavor to your salad in a natural way.

 I’m sure you’ve seen this vegetable in your grocery store’s produce department.
 It kind of looks like a giant turnip and it was bred to be a cross between the turnip and the cabbage.
 So if you are looking for something different to grow in a shaded spot, then consider the rutabaga.

 I’m a huge fan of scallions.
 They are great to go on top of potato soup and as a garnish on many other dishes.
 Not only do they add a good amount of flavor, but they add beautiful color to your dish as well.

 We grow sorrel in the garden bed in front of our home as well.
 It is a partially shaded area and our sorrel does beautifully each year.
 I love the bitter flavor this vegetable adds to our salads when added raw.
 Our rabbits love it too.

-Spinach is another superfood.
+Spinach is another superfood and vegetables that grow in shade.
 It has a ton of vitamins and minerals that our bodies need.
 So why not grow it in your yard so you are sure to get at least one superfood on a daily basis?